A Note on the Feynman Lectures on Gravitation: Action of the gravitational field: Venusian calculations

 \section{Action of the gravitational field: Venusian calculations}

 \la{s_4}

 In \res{s_4_general}, we consider the action of gravity.
 First, we study the second-order Lagrangian density term in $h_{\mu\nu}$ (\res{s_4_2}).
 Next, we study the third-order Lagrangian density $\bL^{(3)}$ (\res{A_3}).
-In \res{s_4_4}, we point out that the third-order Lagrangian density provided by Feynman is incorrect.
+In \res{s_4_4}, we point out that the third-order Lagrangian density provided by Feynman is \rd{not a solution of Feynman's condition that the third-order Lagrangian density must satisfy}.

 In the following, we set $c=1$.